MehrnazFani/Dataset-for-Soccer-Action-Recognition-by-PARHN/README.md

 # Soccer action recognition dataset with 4 classes (SAR4), for pose-projected action recognition hourglass network (PARHN)

-This repository includes the SAR4 dataset that is used for training, test an validation of PARHN,see [CRV paper](https://ieeexplore.ieee.org/abstract/document/8781607).
+This repository includes the SAR4 dataset that is used for training, test an validation of PARHN, see [CRV paper](https://ieeexplore.ieee.org/abstract/document/8781607).
 PARHN is a network that performs player action recognition in soccer.
 It inputs, a soccer video-frame sequence, and outputs action type of the player, in that sequence.
 It comprises four main components:
 + Comp.
 1 Stacked hourglass networks (or any state-of-the-art pose estimation network) for estimating pose of the player in all the frames of the sequence.
 + Comp.
 2 Pose transformer and pose projector for obtaining a robust representation of the player pose.
 + Comp.
 3 Two LSTM layers that integrate the pose information throughout the input sequence.